sfiggins/katacoda-scenariosv2/kipday1/configmap/step3.md

 Hmm...looks like something went wrong.
 Any ideas why?
 Try running a describe to get more info.

-Remember on step 2 when we "create" the secret?
-We had just created the manifests we had not applied, so let's do it now:
+Remember on step 2 when we "created" the secret?
+We had just created the manifest, we had not applied, so let's do it now:

 `kubectl apply -f manifests/mysecret.yaml`{{execute}}